-- This paper has presented details of a long-term (1979-2018) dataset from the meteorological site at the Polish Polar Station - Hornsund located in the SW part of Spitsbergen.
-The data series includes daily, monthly and annual air temperature, PDD, - NDD, the sum of precipitation, air humidity, atmospheric pressure, wind speed and direction, sunshine duration, cloudiness, - 307 and visibility.
-This rich dataset, now available online, is a valuable source for documenting the state of the climate in SW - 308 Spitsbergen that represents the Atlantic sector of the Arctic.
-With the positive trend of mean annual temperature - 309 +1.14°C/decade in the last four decades (1979-2018), the climate in Hornsund is warming in this period more than six times - larger than the global average that amounts +0.17°C per decade (NOAA, 2020).
-All climatological variables presented in this variability and its influence on geoecosystems.

-311 study have many environmental implications and there are both broad scientific interest and societal need to understand climate
+This paper has presented details of a long-term (1979-2018) dataset from the meteorological site at the Polish Polar Station Hornsund located in the SW part of Spitsbergen.
+The data series includes daily, monthly, and annual air temperature, PDD, NDD, the sum of precipitation, air humidity, atmospheric pressure, wind speed and direction, sunshine duration, cloudiness, and visibility.
+This rich dataset, now available online, is a valuable source for documenting the state of the climate in SW Spitsbergen, which represents the Atlantic sector of the Arctic.
+With the positive trend of mean annual temperature of +1.14 °C per decade in the last four decades (1979-2018), the climate in Hornsund is warming in this period more than 6 times higher than the global average, which amounts to +0.17 °C per decade (NOAA, 2020).
+All climatological variables presented in this study have many environmental implications, and there are both broad scientific interest and societal need to understand climate variability and its influence on geoecosystems.